Dorothea Klumpke

-Biography
+Early life and education

-Roberts' father, John Gerard Klumpke (1825-1917), was a German immigrant who came to California in 1850 with the Gold Rush and later became a successful realtor in San Francisco.
-He married Dorothea Mathilda Tolle in 1855, and the couple had five daughters and two sons.
-Her sisters included Anna Elizabeth Klumpke, painter and companion to the French animal painter Rosa Bonheur; Julia Klumpke, a violinist and composer; Mathilda, an accomplished pianist and pupil of Marmontel; and the neurologist Augusta, who, with her physician husband, Joseph Jules Dejerine, established a clinic and wrote numerous papers.
+Dorothea Klumpke was born on August 9, 1861 in San Francisco to Dorothea Mathilda (née Tolle) and John Gerard Klumpke (1825–1917).
+Her father was a German immigrant who came to California in 1850 with the Gold Rush and later became a successful realtor in San Francisco.
+Her parents married in 1855, and had five daughters and two sons.
+Klumpke's sisters included Anna Elizabeth, painter and companion to the French animal painter Rosa Bonheur; Julia, a violinist and composer; Mathilda, an accomplished pianist and pupil of Antoine François Marmontel; and the neurologist Augusta, who, with her physician husband, Joseph Jules Dejerine, established a clinic and wrote numerous papers.
+The Klumpkes divorced when Dorothea was in her teens, and her mother took her and her siblings to live and study in Europe.